jawerty/10x-Senior-Engineer/README.md

 # 10x-Senior-Engineer
-An [Code Llama](https://about.fb.com/news/2023/08/code-llama-ai-for-coding/) agent that watches your repo for file changes and asks code llama to review your code and responds with code reviews and "LGTM" files that pass.
+An [Code Llama](https://about.fb.com/news/2023/08/code-llama-ai-for-coding/) agent that watches your repo for file changes and asks code llama to review your code, then responds with code reviews for failed files and "LGTM" files that pass.

 Example usage
 ```